What is my credit report?

-Some of the information held in your credit report will come from banks, building societies and credit card companies you have borrowed from in the past, or that you currently owe money to.
+Some of the information held in your credit report will come from banks, building societies and credit card companies you have borrowed from in the past, or to whom you currently owe money.

 Other facts on your credit file may come from publicly available sources (such as the electoral register) or be supplied by utility companies.